CommonLoon102/RegexFileSearcher/README.md

  - Install the .NET Core Runtime
  - Start the app from the terminal with `dotnet RegexFileSearcher.Gtk.dll`
 ## Mac
- - Complete compiling steps below, which will create the file `RegexFileSearcher/RegexFileSearcher/RegexFileSearcher.Mac/bin/Debug/netcoreapp3.1/RegexFileSearcher.Mac.app`
+ - Complete compiling steps below, which will create the file `RegexFileSearcher/RegexFileSearcher.Mac/bin/Release/netcoreapp3.1/osx-x64/osx-x64/RegexFileSearcher.Mac.app`
- - Start the app from the terminal with `open RegexFileSearch.Mac.app`
+ - Start the app from the terminal with `open RegexFileSearcher/RegexFileSearcher.Mac/bin/Release/netcoreapp3.1/osx-x64/osx-x64/RegexFileSearcher.Mac.app`
  - Start the app from Finder by double-clicking `RegexFileSearch.Mac` (the .app file extension will be hidden by default)
 # Compiling
 ## Windows